Polish National Catholic Church

 The Polish National Catholic Church (PNCC; Polski Narodowy Kościół Katolicki, PNKK) is an independent Old Catholic church based in the United States and founded by Polish Americans that is part of the Union of Scranton.

-The PNCC is not in communion with the Roman Catholic Church.
+The PNCC is not in communion with the Catholic Church.
 Since 2004, the PNCC is no longer in communion with the Union of Utrecht.

 The church has around 30,000 members in five dioceses in the United States and Canada with 119 congregations in the US.
 The church is part of Polish Old Catholicism.